jaktestowac/vscode-playwright-helpers/README.md

 ## Trace Viewer

 The extension provides an easy way to view Playwright traces in a graphical user interface.
-You can view the traces in a tree view, search for specific tests, and quickly run trace-viewer to display selected trace.
+You can view the traces in a tree view, search for specific tests, and quickly run `trace-viewer` to display selected trace.

+## Report Viewer

+The extension provides an easy way to view Playwright reports in a graphical user interface.
+You can view the reports in a tree view and quickly run `view-report` to display selected report.

 ## Playwright Scripts Runner